IETF-OPSAWG-WG/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 #  Introduction

-The System Management data model {{!RFC7317}} defines separate functionality to support local and Remote Authentication Dial In User Service (RADIUS) authentication:
+The System Management data model {{!RFC7317}}/{{Section 2.14 of !RFC2360@BCP22}} defines separate functionality to support local and Remote Authentication Dial In User Service (RADIUS) authentication:

    User Authentication Model:
    :  Defines a list of user names with